itspangler/geospatial-humanities-s2024/syllabus/README.md

 Exercises are situated in different regions of the world and they vary across different geographic scales: neighborhood, city, state, country, region, continent, global.

-### Assignments
+#### Exercises

-**Assignments** concentrate on applying concepts covered in lectures and exercises to each student's field of interest and build toward a final project that applies GIS to each student's field of interest.
+**Exercises** concentrate on applying concepts covered in lectures and exercises to each student's field of interest and build toward a final project that applies GIS to each student's field of interest.

 ### Final Project